“Let us be grateful to the people who make us happy; they are the charming gardeners who make our souls blossom.” ― Marcel Proust

 Because we’re both on WordPress, the email gave links to a few of his posts.
 I clicked one where he talked about reading his official diagnosis from his therapist, and it got him down.
 I knew what he meant.
 When I got tested for depression, the therapist was very helpful after the fact.
 But when I read the report, it was probably the most depressing thing I had ever read.

 If you are considering getting tested for depression, I do want to encourage you to do it.
 It was very enlightening for me.
 But I’ll give you the same advice I gave this person: Do not read the report unless you absolutely have to.
-(This is if you are having a therapist test you rather than taking an online screening).
 Keep a copy of it in your file cabinet, in case one day someone needs to see it, but DO NOT READ IT YOURSELF.
-In his case it was too late, though.
-So I whatever it said that got you down, ignore it.
-It was not meant for you.
+It was written for other health professionals, with jargon that sounds much worse than it really is.
 Only two parts of the report will help you: The diagnosis (clinical depression, bipolar, whatever), and the recommended treatment.
 Nothing else in the report will be helpful to you.
 In fact, it may do more harm than good.

 He said, “Amen to this.
 Focusing on the treatment is much more productive.
 Of course, being depressed, my mind enjoys wandering to the negative.
 Fighting it, one day at a time.
 Thanks for your perspective!”